 Pelorus Sound Waihinau

+Forsyth Bay

-Forsyth Bay Crail Bay x 2
+Crail Bay x 2

 Queen Charlotte Sound Ruakaka

 Otanerau

-Existing site: Waihir au Baseline Comment Rating Agree with rating Natural Science Baseline: Mod-high- veg appears to be progressing into broadleaf species Needs to be clarification on the weighting of the attributes.
+Comment Rating 0 Natural Science Baseline: Mod-high- veg appears to be progressing into broadleaf species Hudson: Primarily early stage regen with groups of pines and wilding pines.
+Needs to be clarification on the weighting of the attributes.
 Terrestrial values have been rated High-Moderate and Marine values as Moderate-Low and on the basis of other evaluations, I would expect the Natural Science rating to be Moderate.
 Does this mean that benthic values have a heavier weighting than terrestrial values?
-Moderate-Low x Perceptual/ Sensory Baseline: High coherence and picturesque qualities, affected mainly by the presence of the high visual impact salmon farm High-Moderate ✓ Site Associative Baseline: Classic Sounds bay settlement High ∀ OVERALL RATING Natural character baseline Moderate ✓ Outstanding natural character Agreed that site does not meet ONC Landscape baseline High-Moderate ✓ Outstanding natural landscape or feature Agreed that site itself does not meet ONF as it sits outside the Pelorus 'gateway' Site Sensitivity: Agree nearby ONF and settlement increases the site sensitivity
+Hudson: Ratings have been re-reviewed and adjusted for consistency.
+Marine ecology has been slightly weighted in the Natural Science ratings in the Hudson Review where the rating scale has forced a choice, (as outlined in the response comments in Part1 of this report), due to the fact that marine farms will have no impact on terrestrial Agree with rating Moderate-Low x Perceptual/ Sensory Baseline: ecology.
+High coherence and picturesque qualities, affected mainly by the presence of the high uticuted import a low on form High-Moderate ✓ Site Associative Baseline: visual impact salmon farmClassic Sounds bay settlement High ✓ OVERALL RATING Natural character baseline Moderate ✓ Outstanding natural character Agreed that site does not meet ONC Landscape baseline High-Moderate ✓ Outstanding natural landscape or feature Agreed that site itself does not meet ONF as it sits outside the Pelorus 'gateway' Site Sensitivity: Agree nearby ONF and settlement increases the site sensitivity

-Overall asses ssment of Effects : Waihinau Character component Existing Baseline Rating Effects Resultant rating Natural science Removal of farm will have beneficial effects on marine ecology Perceptual Removal of farm will have beneficial effects on perceived naturalness and transient values Associative Removal of farm will have beneficial effects on associative values Overall baseline Natural character Moderate ✓ Resultant Natural character High ✓ Overall baseline Landscape High-moderate ✓ Resultant Landscape High ✓ ONC Agreed with assessment of effects ONFL The distinctive form of Waihinau Bay and the Turner Peak backdrop create a memorable landform/landscape feature.
+Overall assessment of Effects: Waihinau Character component Existing Baseline Rating Effects Resultant rating Natural science Removal of farm will have beneficial effects on marine ecology Perceptual Removal of farm will have beneficial effects on perceived naturalness and transient values Associative Removal of farm will have beneficial effects on associative values Overall baseline Natural character Moderate ✓ Resultant Natural character High ✓ Overall baseline Landscape High- moderate ✓ Resultant Landscape High ✓ ONC ONFL Agreed with assessment of effects The distinctive form of Waihinau Bay and the Turner Peak backdrop create a memorable landform/landscape feature.
 However I agree that the early stages of revegetation, the settlement and mussel farms in the bay will preclude the existing ONF extending further west and south to include around the bay.